-The depth we know God is the depth we will be able to trust God.
+The depth at which we know God is the depth at which we will be able to trust God.
 Overcoming anxiety isn’t about pushing away your feelings, ignoring them, or treating what you are going through like nothing.
 Overcoming anxiety hinders on our ability to trust God with our hearts, pain, concerns, situation, and justice.

 Anxiety is a symptom and not a root.
 Can anxiety be the root of physical discomfort?
 Yes!
 Remember, though, there is a root that causes anxiety, and that anxiety causes physical discomfort.